 The College would like members to be aware of the following:

-Status of Cases in Ontario The Ontario Ministry of Health updates its website once a day, every day, seven days a week, at 10:30 a.m.
+Status of Cases in Ontario The Ontario Ministry of Health updates its website daily at 10:30 a.m.
 ET.
 You will find the most up-to-date information on the status of cases in Ontario.
 Please check the Ministry site directly for the latest status report.

-There is an increased risk of more severe outcomes for Canadians:aged 65 and over with compromised immune systems with underlying medical conditions.
-On March 11, 2020, the World Health Organization (WHO) characterized the Coronavirus COVID19 a pandemic.
-Every person is asked to take extra precautions to minimize the spread of the disease.
+On March 11, 2020, the World Health Organization (WHO) characterized the Coronavirus COVID19 a pandemic and recommended that every person take extra precautions to minimize the spread of the disease.

 More information about the 2019 Novel Coronavirus (2019-nCoV) and the situation in Ontario visit the Ministry of Health.
 The Ministry of Health has established a Health Care Provider Hotline at 1-866-212-2272.
 If you have any questions or concerns about how the Coronavirus might impact your practice please feel free to contact this hotline.